jeremiedecock/snippets/kubernetes/4.1_ingress_nginx/README.md

 kind, k3s on your laptop) the address is only reachable from your machine or your LAN, unless you configure port forwarding on your router.

-Delete everything: `kubectl delete -f deployment.yml -f service.yml -f ingress.yml`
+Delete everything: `kubectl delete -f deployment.yml -f service.yml -f ingress.yml -n snippet-ingress-demo`

+Delete the namespace: `kubectl delete namespace snippet-ingress-demo`